 When trying to create zones it is important for you to consider access points and ensuring good flow of movement.
 Some areas you may prefer a little more privacy while others will need continual easy access.

 Once you have decided on what zones you would like to create you then need think about how to go about that.
+It’s important to incorporate different heights – keeping everything in a large space roughly the same height will make it look flat and one-dimensional.

 Obviously with there being no walls there you will need to create divisions in order to allow each area to stand alone.
 You can do this in a number of different ways.